kaylaa0/gaze-of-ikaros/README.md

 ### Prerequisites

-You need to sign up for [xView2](https://xview2.org/) in order to get download links.Once registered, you can retrieve the download links and insert them into the designated link field within the notebook.
+You need to sign up for [xView2](https://xview2.org/) in order to get download links.
+Once registered, you can retrieve the download links and insert them into the designated link field within the notebook.
   ```sh
   link = 'Insert download link'
   ```